-Until the past decade, those California regulatory efforts blazed a trail followed by California as well as the many states that have followed its lead under Clean Air Act § 177 that incrementally, but very successfully, addressed air pollution emissions without unduly burdening vehicle manufacturers, and more importantly for present purposes, consumers.
-Unfortunately, recent efforts by the Air Resources Board, including the underlying California rule-making at issue here, have strayed far from that path.
-As discussed below, California's adoption of the Advanced Clean Cars regulation failed to address its discriminatory effects and was thus arbitrary and capricious.
-EPA's grant of a Clean Air Act § 209 waiver for the Advanced Clean Cars regulation perpetuates that discrimination.
-Thus, the Court should reverse EPA's grant of the waiver.
+Until the past decade, those California regulatory efforts blazed a trail followed by California and the many states that have followed its lead under Clean Air Act § 177, as well as EPA in setting federal vehicle emission standards that incrementally, but very successfully, addressed air pollution emissions without unduly burdening vehicle manufacturers, and more importantly for present purposes, consumers.
+Unfortunately, recent efforts by the Air Resources Board, and now EPA, have strayed far from that path.
+As discussed below, EPA's adoption of the EPA Standards, like California's adoption of the Advanced Clean Cars regulation, failed to address its discriminatory effects and was thus arbitrary and capricious.
+EPA's grant of a Clean Air Act § 209 waiver for California's Advanced Clean Cars regulation perpetuates that discrimination.
+In fact, EPA's most recent waiver decision, like the related decisions that came before it and the rule-making at issue here, fundamentally ignores the very principles and policies of environmental justice that EPA consistently purports to set forth.
+Despite EPA's efforts to establish and implement environmental justice policies that support, in the words of EPA, "fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income," these efforts have been woefully insufficient to address the scale and severity of disproportionate environmental impact in the United States.
+This rule-making is yet another example of EPA's blatant disregard for fair treatment and equity in the implementation of its environmental policies.
+Thus, the Court should vacate the EPA Standards.